 - Hang Hook

 - Adjustable Exhaust

-The lack of dry fire lockout and a hang hook are particularly disappointing.
-It’s the only nailer out of the 14 in our shootout that doesn’t have a hang hook.
+The lack of dry fire lockout and a hanging rafter hook is particularly disappointing.
+It was the only nailer out of the 14 in our comparison that doesn’t have a hang hook.
+Even when Metabo HPT rebranded the Hitachi model it didn’t make any changes.
 It’s not alone in its lack of dry fire lockout, though.

 If there’s any complaint, it’s with the head width.
 The length and height are good, but that wide head sometimes gets in the way if you’re trying to nail in a corner area.

-Despite the strength, Hitachi managed the recoil of this framing nailer well.
+Despite the strength, Metabo HPT managed the recoil of this framing nailer well.
 There are some you’ll have to deal with, but you can hand the NR90 to an apprentice without worrying about him spending half the day pounding in proud nails due to control issues.

 The bottom line here is that you can toenail without the tip slipping on your and the recoil is low enough that you don’t need to worry about popping your stud out of place with the first nail.

 While that tip design makes for a little adjustment with toenailing, it’s fantastic in letting you see your nail placement.
 Once you see where the nail sinks in relation to the nose (it’s a little higher than the center), you’ll be able to accurately place nails with confidence.

 It takes just 85 PSI for the NR90 to drive a 3-1/4″ nail flush in untreated pine.
 There are framers that are a little more efficient and can get it done at 80 PSI.
 Others need a bit more.
 If you’re trying to work with a small compressor, this nailer is moderately efficient.
 It shouldn’t slow you down too much from what you’re already using.